Kekule-OXC/LPC2LCD/Readme.md

 # Instructions

-1. Connect a JTAG programmer to the JTAG pins shown below.
+1. Connect a JTAG programmer to the JTAG pins.

 2. Make sure to apply 3.3V power to the LPC2PCB board.
-This can be done by plugging it into the LPC port on the Xbox, an external power supply, or a HTAG programmer that can supply power.
+This can be done by plugging it into the LPC port on the Xbox, an external power supply, or a JTAG programmer that can supply power.
 A modified Lattice USB programmer or FlashCat are two examples of programmers that can supply power.

 3. Program the CPLD with the  `SVF`  file in this repository .
 It can be programmed with  [UrJTAG](http://urjtag.org/)  using a  [compatible programming cable](http://urjtag.org/book/_system_requirements.html#_supported_jtag_adapters_cables).
 The general programming sequence in UrJTAG is something like: (Commands written in  **bold**).